 Speak Your Customer’s Languages: With legacy approaches to RFP responses, teams may have relied on siloed systems (aka, multiple Excel docs or tabs) to translate RFP responses from English into other languages.
 Lots of problems here.
 Content in other languages may not be as up to date.
 Increased globalization sees many more companies in need of multilingual capabilities.
 International proposal teams may feel overlooked if the content in their language is out of date and requires more time and effort than their English-language counterparts.
 RFPIO has multilingual capabilities so that updating content in one language actually updates it in every language.

 Enrich with context: Integrate your RFP process with your existing tech stack

-Examine Your Integrations: Whether you use Google Cloud, a CRM, Slack, or other tools that you want integrated with your RFPIO solution, set it up at implementation.
+Examine Your Integrations: Whether you use Google Drive, Salesforce, Slack, or other tools that you want integrated with your RFPIO solution, set it up at implementation.
 RFPIO already has integrations set up with many of these tools.
 It’s just a matter of customizing it for you.